exec-helper/source/src/plugins/docs/exec-helper-plugins-scons.md

 \include scons.example

 ## Additional files
-In order for the above example to work, the following files need to be created in the same directory as well:
+In order for the above example to work, the following file hierarchy needs to be created in the directory:

-_hello.cpp:_
+_src/hello.cpp:_
 \include hello.cpp

-_world.cpp:_
+_src/world.cpp:_
 \include world.cpp

+_SConstruct:_
+\include SConstruct

+_SConscript:_
+\include SConscript

 ## Usage
 Save the example to an exec-helper configuration file and execute in the same directory: